CERTCC/CERT-Guide-to-CVD/docs/appendices/Appendix-E---Disclosure-Policy-Templates_47677527.md

 The United States Department of Justice (DoJ) has published a white paper containing guidance aimed at developing vulnerability disclosure programs for online systems and services.
-This report makes a point to distinguish online systems and services from \"third-party vulnerability disclosure and hands-on---rather than remote---examination of software, devices, or hardware\" because of potentially distinct legal issues that may arise.
+This report makes a point to distinguish online systems and services from "third-party vulnerability disclosure and hands-on---rather than remote---examination of software, devices, or hardware" because of potentially distinct legal issues that may arise.

 [https://www.justice.gov/criminal-ccips/page/file/983996/download](https://www.justice.gov/criminal-ccips/page/file/983996/download){.external-link